Magnetostatic bounds on stability of hopfions in bulk helimagnets: Results and discussion

-It is interesting to note in context of a known theoretical result~\cite{M01_CT,CMSGHBRHCG2020} that the magnetostatic interaction is able to stabilize the cross-tie domain wall in the limit of infinite film thickness (when it is just a linear sequence of alternating parallel infinite straight vortex and antivortex lines in the bulk of the magnet).
-Since the $\uHopf=1$ hopfion is just a vortex and an anti-vortex lines, woven on top of each other, the deciding factor seems to be the curvature of these lines.
+This is interesting to consider in context of a known theoretical result~\cite{M01_CT,CMSGHBRHCG2020} that the magnetostatic interaction can stabilize the cross-tie domain wall in the limit of infinite film thickness (when it is just a linear sequence of alternating parallel infinite straight vortex and antivortex lines in the bulk of the magnet).
+Since the $\uHopf=1$ hopfion is just a combination of a vortex and an anti-vortex lines, woven on top of each other, the deciding factor seems to be the curvature of these lines.
 The straight nearby vortex and antivortex lines attract and form a bound state (the cross-tie wall) via the attraction of the volume magnetic charges of the opposite sign around them.
 But the circular vortex and antivortex lines in the hopfion produce more of the concentrated magnetic charges of the same sign, increasing magnetostatic energy up to a point that it becomes energetically favorable to remove the hopfion altogether.
 This is like in the case of the ordinary magnetic domain walls, which have associated area energy density.
-This energy disfavors the wall curvature and produces additional curvature-related pressure from the wall (like e.g. in the case of a circular domain wall of a magnetic bubble).
+This energy disfavors the wall curvature and produces additional curvature-related pressure from the wall (like e.g. in the case of a circular domain wall of a magnetic bubble, where this pressure eventually leads to the bubble collapse if its radius decreases below a certain threshold).

 Whatever the mechanism, from the evolution of the stability regions in Fig.~\ref{fig:stabmu} it is possible to roughly estimate the limiting values of $3.2<\mu_\mathrm{I}^2\lessapprox3.3$ and $0.475<\mu_\mathrm{II}^2\lessapprox0.48$.
-At $\mu>\mu_\mathrm{I}$ (for type I hopfions) and $\mu>\mu_\mathrm{II}$ (for type II hopfions) the stability region completely vanishes and the hopfion state was impossible to stabilize in our computations.
+At $\mu>\mu_\mathrm{I}$ (for type~I hopfions) and $\mu>\mu_\mathrm{II}$ (for type~II hopfions) the stability region completely vanishes and the hopfion state becomes impossible to stabilize in our computations.
 These numbers are in range of the parameters of well known chiral skyrmion hosting materials, shown in Table~\ref{tab:matparam}.